Bombsight: Early systems

 A Mk.
 I Drift Sight mounted on the side of an Airco DH.4.
 The lever just in front of the bomb aimer's fingertips sets the altitude, the wheels near his knuckles set the wind and airspeed.

 All of the calculations needed to predict the path of a bomb can be carried out by hand, with the aid of calculated tables of the bomb ballistics.
 However, the time to carry out these calculations is not trivial.
 Using visual sighting, the range at which the target is first sighted remains fixed, based on eyesight.
 As aircraft speeds increase, there is less time available after the initial spotting to carry out the calculations and correct the aircraft's flight path to bring it over the proper drop point.
 During the early stages of bombsight development, the problem was addressed by reducing the allowable engagement envelope, thereby reducing the need to calculate marginal effects.
 For instance, when dropped from very low altitudes, the effects of drag and wind during the fall will be so small that they can be ignored.
 In this case only the forward speed and altitude have any measurable effect.

-One of the earliest recorded examples of such a bombsight was built in 1911 by Lieutenant Riley E. Scott, of the U.S. Army Coast Artillery Corps.
+One of the earliest recorded examples of such a bombsight was built in 1911 by Lieutenant Riley E. Scott, of the US Army Coast Artillery Corps.
 This was a simple device with inputs for airspeed and altitude which was hand-held while lying prone on the wing of the aircraft.
 After considerable testing, he was able to build a table of settings to use with these inputs.
-In testing at College Park, Maryland, Scott was able to place two 18 pound bombs within 10 feet of a 4-by-5 foot target from a height of 400 feet.
-In January 1912, Scott won $5,000 for first place in the Michelin bombing competition at Villacoublay Airfield in France, scoring 12 hits on a 125-by-375 foot target with 15 bombs dropped from 800 meters.
+In testing at College Park, Maryland, Scott was able to place two 18 lb bombs within 10 ft of a 4 by 5 ft target from a height of 400 ft.
+In January 1912, Scott won $5,000 for first place in the Michelin bombing competition at Villacoublay Airfield in France, scoring 12 hits on a 125 by 375 ft target with 15 bombs dropped from 800 m.